-Learn from our Expert Team in the Nine Foundational Principles of a Tennessee Smart Yard video series.
-Each session is 25-40 minutes and provides science-based information and practical tips.
+Learn from our Expert Team about the Nine Foundational Principles of a Tennessee Smart Yard.
+Click on each icon below to see yardstick actions, video lessons, and relevant publications.
+Each video is 25-40 minutes and provides science-based information and practical tips.

 As you accumulate actions, consider keeping a field notebook or garden journal.
 This can help keep track of plantings, observations, successes, and challenges.
-Take photographs, and consider sharing them with us along the way.
+Take photographs and consider sharing them with us along your path to certification.

 Certifiers are also eligible to purchase the official Certified Tennessee Smart Yard yard sign to show efforts and start conversations on keeping Tennessee’s land and water healthy one yard at a time.

-Stewardship is addicting and contagious.
-Once you have certified your yard, consider your next goals to help maximize the benefits for your property and community:
+Stewardship is contagious.
+Once you have certified your yard, consider your next goals to help maximize the benefits for your property and your community: